 The graph below to the left shows that the retardance varies only slightly at a constant voltage, while the graph below to the right shows that the voltage varies only slightly at a constant retardance.
 Similar consistency in performance can also be expected for our other models of retarders.
-To maximize the long-term stability of our retarders, we recommend always using the LCC25 controller.
-It is specifically designed to reduce the DC voltage offset, thus minimizing charge buildup and maximizing stability.
+To maximize the long-term stability of our retarders, we recommend always using our LCC25 or KLC101 controllers.
+They are designed to reduce the DC voltage offset, thus minimizing charge buildup and maximizing stability.

 LC Retarders Switching Time